 For Outside-County mail prepared in bundles, mailers pay the bundle price according to the presort level of the bundle and the presort level of the container that the bundle is placed in or on.
-Firm bundles pay a firm bundle price that is based only on the presort level of the container.
-Bundle prices do not apply to barcoded letter-size mail prepared in full letter trays or to flat-size mail prepared in flat trays under the optional tray preparation in 22.7 and 25.5.
+Mailers of firm bundles pay a firm bundle price that is based only on the presort level of the container.
+Bundle prices do not apply to barcoded letter-size mail prepared in full letter trays.
 The bundle prices are in addition to the container prices.
 The following additional standards apply:

 - a.
-Bundles of fewer than six pieces under 25.1.4 (including single-piece bundles) must each pay the applicable bundle charge. - b.
-For bundles with both In-County and Outside-County pieces, mailers do not pay the bundle charge for carrier route and 5-digit/scheme bundles.
+Mailers of bundles of fewer than six pieces under 25.1.4 (including single-piece bundles) must pay the applicable bundle charge for each bundle. - b.
+For bundles with both In-County and Outside-County pieces, mailers do not pay the bundle charge for carrier route, 5-digit/scheme bundles.